The Jodoin Farm: Celebrating Tomato True Colours

 His suggestions are sought after and some people looking for culinary advice or recipe ideas demand that he serves them which makes his large and loyal clientele very grateful.
 “At the end of the season, I have customers who are almost in tears at the thought that we’ll only meet again the following year,” he says, somewhat amazed.
 “That’s when you realize that people also buy your products because they like you… Which is great because I like my customers too!”

 Describe the market atmosphere in a few words.
+Festive, pleasant… It’s a happy market!

+A must-have produce from your kiosk.
 Heirloom tomatoes, of course, and our garlic.
 These are the foods I know best.

-I love it!
+On your motivation to get up so early… I love it!
 It’s a lifestyle that not many people would be able to appreciate, but for me it’s a happy medium.
 I meet and chat people at the market, but when I’m in my fields, I relax, I look at Mount Rougemont in the distance, I pick my vegetables, and I centre myself.

-Text by Benoit Valois-Nadeau, Caribou magazine
+Text by Benoit Valois-Nadeau, magazine Caribou

-Photos by Dominique Viau, BODOÜM Photography
+Photos by Dominique Viau, BODOÜM Photographie

 Producers, merchants and artisans together make up the Montréal Public Markets’ extended family.
 For years, often for generations, they’ve been getting up early, experimenting, sometimes starting over, nurturing, harvesting and flourishing!
 Day after day, they stand proudly behind their stalls as if by their own dining-room table, inviting us to feast.
 They’re the heart and soul of the markets – their very essence – and the reason we keep coming back.
 The Family Portrait series aims to pay tribute to all the pillars of our public markets.